If you’ve tried several over the counter sinus medications to relieve your sinus headaches with no luck there may be a good reason.

 The brain stem is a small but extremely important part of the brain.
 It allows the nerve connections of the motor and sensory system to pass from the brain to the body.
 This controls bodily sensations and movement.

 At the start of an attack, chemical changes are thought to develop in the brainstem which trigger a series of reactions causing the brain to respond abnormally to otherwise normal signals.
-The result could be a migraine.
+The result from this hypersensitive response could be migraine.
 (5)

-Interestingly, at least 50% of people who experience migraine still have not been diagnosed with migraine.
+Interestingly, at least 50% of people who experience migraine still have not been diagnosed.
 (6)

 The most common misdiagnoses for migraine is…

-According to a recently published study, over half of all those with migraine who participated in their research were misdiagnosed.
+According to recently published research, over half of all those with migraine who participated in their study were misdiagnosed.
 (7) The authors concluded that the “under-recognition of migraine constitutes a significant public health problem”.

 Why are so many people not diagnosed?